Frequently Asked Questions

 - Do I have to set up an account every time I want to take a class?
 No. Please do not create a new account.
 If you have ever trained with NASRO, you already have an account.
 If you cannot log in to your account, please call 888.316.2776 to verify information on your existing account.
 If you set up another account, it will cause issues with obtaining your certificates.

 - How do I get a copy of my certificate if I attended a class?
 If you have attended a class, then you have a NASRO account.
 Once you are logged in, the first page will say “MY ACCOUNT” in gold letters on the left side of the page.
 Below that you will see a link for “My Certificates.”
 Click this link, and examine the chart of events you’ve attended.
 Complete the course survey (click on “Take Survey” to the right of the event), and after doing so, download your certificate.

 - How do I get a copy of my Membership card?
 Membership cards can be found under your “My Account” page.
 Scroll to the bottom of the page, and select “Print membership card” in the blue box.

 - Do I receive a free membership when I attend a class or conference?
 You will only receive a free membership if you paid the non-member rate for a class or conference or the early-bird conference rate.

 - Where are upcoming classes listed?
-Classes are listed under Upcoming Events on the Home Page.
-Due to the number of classes that we have on the schedule at one time, a complete list of classes can be found on the Training Calendar under the Training Tab.
+Classes are listed under “Upcoming Events” on the home page.
+Due to the number of classes scheduled, a complete list of classes can be found on the Training Calendar under the Training tab.